MAKING SPACE

 ‘Compliant’ isn’t the same as ‘welcoming’.

-ADA compliance sets a floor, not a finish line.
-Most museums hit the minimum and move on — but only 11% of Disabled adults visit museums or galleries, compared to 21% of the general population.
+ADA compliance sets a floor.
+Most museums hit the minimum and move on, but only 11% of Disabled adults visit museums or galleries, compared with 21% of the general population.
 That gap isn’t inevitable.
 It’s the result of spaces that technically meet the requirements but were never really designed with Disabled visitors in mind.

 The museums closing that gap are reaching an audience that has largely given up on cultural institutions, in a market where almost no one else is competing for it.